helloextend/magento-extension/.github/branch_changelog.md

+Merge pull request #376 from helloextend/EX-479

+[EX-479] [M2] Orders POST is not providing the correct Product Purcha…

 Merge pull request #375 from helloextend/EX-479

 EX-425  [M2] Orders POST is not providing the correct Product Purchase Price, while other fields are missing from the line item or order header